kcsheng/lumiere/README.md

 The website project 'lumiere' is a mock-up portfolio that showcases personal app projects to catch the eye of a potential employer.
 This portfolio itself should demonstrate necessary html and css skills as a web developer.
+The complete page can be accessed [here](https://kcsheng.github.io/lumiere/).

 ### User story <br>